khulnasoft-lab/design.khulnasoft.com/contents/components/date-picker.md

 ---
 name: Date picker
-description: The date picker allows a user to choose and/or input a date by by using a calendar dropdown or by typing the date into a text field.
+description: The date picker allows a user to choose and/or input a date by using a calendar dropdown or by typing the date into a text field.
 vueComponents:
   - GlDatepicker
 related: